levoxtrip/TKB/docs/topics/Shader/FRAGMENT/01_BasicIntro.md

 # Thinking process for shaders
 Position-Based Thinking:

-Every shader starts by figuring out "where am I?" using the pixel coordinates We normalize these coordinates to make them easier to work with All our shapes are defined relative to these coordinates
+Every shader starts by figuring out "where am I?" using the pixel coordinates.
+We normalize these coordinates to make them easier to work with All our shapes are defined relative to these coordinates